Collect animal materials for scientific research

 Collecting any kind of biological resource for scientific research or commercial use is called bioprospecting.

-To find out more about bioprospecting, go to the Department of Industry, Tourism and Trade website.
+To find out more about bioprospecting, go to the Department of Trade, Business and Asian Relations website.

 Before you apply